appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

   WHERE id = {{ Table1.updatedRow.id }};
 ```

-5. Set the table widget's **onSave** event to run the update query, and **onSuccess** callback to run `fetchData` query.
+5. Set the Table widget's **onSave** event to run the update query, and **onSuccess** callback to run `fetchData` query.

+As an alternative you can configure the **onSubmit** event in each [column's settings](/reference/widgets/table/column-settings) to run a query that saves the new data.
+The **onSubmit** event takes place whenever the user clicks away from the edited cell, or presses the Enter key within it.

 ### Update multiple rows

 To update multiple rows, select **Multiple rows** from the **Update mode** property.
 To update the datasource, you can use a Button widget to trigger the query that saves the updated data.

-As an alternative you can configure the **onSubmit** event in each [column's settings](/reference/widgets/table/column-settings) to run a query that saves the new data.
-The **onSubmit** event takes place whenever the user clicks away from the edited cell, or presses the Enter key within it.

 ---
 **Example**: suppose you want to modify the `name` and `phone` fields in a users database.